patriciavalentine/COMPREHENSIVE-VEHICLE-LOAN-ANALYTICS/README.md

 FROM `Vehicle_Loan_Data.Credit Data`
 WHERE `Loan Amount` > 4 * `Income`;
 ```

+> For a detailed explanation of these query results, check [here](https://valepatricia16.wixsite.com/patricia-valentine/about-3-2).

 # 📊 Visualizations in Looker Studio
 To accompany the insights derived from the analysis, I created visualizations in Looker Studio.